jaimemendozadev/alwayssaved-fe-app/README.md

   Ask any question and get accurate answers pulled directly from your files using Retrieval-Augmented Generation.

 - 🚀 **Drag-and-Drop Uploads**
-  Upload media files* effortlessly.
+  Upload `.mp4` Video or `.mp3` Audio files effortlessly.
 Let the backend handle the heavy lifting.
-  (*Video files for now in v1)

 - 🔒 **Private & Secure**
   All your media and queries stay private — no data scraping, no leaks.